tongzh/tongzh.github.com/README.md

 ## About
-This is source code of [my blog](http://tongzh.github.com)
+This is source code of [my tech blog](http://tongzh.github.com)

 ## Usage
 ### How to run the server in localhost
-Firstly run `gem install jekyll` to install jekyll gem, then run `jekyll serve` to lanuch the server, you can browse it at [http://localhost:4000]() now.
+Firstly run `gem install jekyll` to install jekyll gem, then run `jekyll server` to lanuch the server, you can browse it at [http://localhost:4000]() now.

 You can also use `jekyll server -D` to launch the server in draft mode and preview the drafts.